OCDAmmo3/data-structures-and-algorithms-Csharp/DataStructures/README.md

 #### ToString()
 ToString will take the whole list, converting it to a string that is easier to read for a user than the basic list structure.

+#### Append(value)
+Append works quite a bit like insert, but rather than adding the value to the beginning of the list, it adds it to the end.

+#### InsertBefore(value, newVal)
+InsertBefore takes in a value and a new value.
+First, the method will search for the first value.
+Then when it finds it, it will insert the new value into the spot before that value.

+#### InsertAfter(value, newVal)
+InsertAfter works identically to InsertBefore, but rather than inserting the new value before the given value, it instead inserts the new value after that given value.